keuv-grvl/perl-log-basic/README.md

 ##Special cases
 `fatal` is a special level, corresponding to perl's `die()`.

-`sep` (stands for separator) is a special functions which displays a line of 80 dashes, with your message eventually.
+`sep` (stands for separator) is a special function which displays a line of 80 dashes, with your message eventually.

 ##Saving to file
 All messages will also be appended to a file named `<date>.$$.log`.
 If a `./log/` folder exists, the file is created in this folder, otherwise it is created in the current directory.